pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

 ### **Lectures**

 Attendance is very important.
-The slide decks are often sparse and occasionally include Pitt-specific instructional devices which you wouldn't be able to find information on externally (and you wouldn't want to devote too much time to as they normally have built in flaws or impracticalities).
+The slide decks are often sparse, so make sure you show up to class so you can learn everything you need to know.

 Asking questions is a great way to clarify topics.
 You are going to have questions at some point.
 Even if you could search it up online, why would you?
 You're depriving yourself of a few great benefits: